 Are utilities included in the lease?

 Some utilities are included in the lease agreement.
-Owner pays water, sewer, and trash removal.
-Resident is responsible for electric, telephone, internet, and cable.
+The owner pays for water, sewer, and trash removal.
+Residents are responsible for electricity, telephone, internet, and cable.

 Are pets allowed?